themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 <div class="note info">
   <h3>Pre-Written Code <i class="fa fa-info"></i></h3>
-  <p><strong>Heads up</strong>: this recipe relies on some code that has been pre-written for you (like routes and templates), <a href="#">available in the recipe's repository on GitHub</a>.
+  <p><strong>Heads up</strong>: this recipe relies on some code that has been pre-written for you (like routes and templates), <a href="https://github.com/themeteorchef/exporting-data-from-your-meteor-application">available in the recipe's repository on GitHub</a>.
 During this recipe, our focus will only be on implementing an export feature.
 If you find yourself asking "we didn't cover that, did we?", make sure to check the source on GitHub.</p>
 </div>

 <div class="note">